melvinlee/lambda-express-restapi/README.md

       - http: 'ANY {proxy+}'
 ```

-This is a pretty basic configuration.
 We've created one function, app, which uses the exported handler from our index.js file.
 Finally, it's configured with some HTTP triggers.

 We've used a very broad path matching so that all requests on this domain are routed to this function.
 All of the HTTP routing logic will be done inside the Express application.